Before I jump into my 2016 resolutions, I want to do a small recap of this year’s highlights. There are two biggies

 #2.
 Streamline my stuff.
 I’m reading the Life-Changing Magic of Tidying Up right now and finding a gazillion parallels between owning less stuff and creating an ethical wardrobe.
 When you have less, you can focus on the things you really love.
 Ethical box checked.
 When you get rid of things you don’t wear, you realize how little you really need.
 Ethical box checked.
-2016 will be a year of streamlining my wardrobe to the bear bones – the stuff I really love.
+2016 will be a year of streamlining my wardrobe to the bare bones – the stuff I really love.
 I’m hoping to apply this to other areas of the home too.
 I’ve thought about buying something like a lofted garden shed to get some sort of system going.
 In fact I have already bought some cardboard storage boxes so that I can put some of my seasonal items into storage.
 I expect that I’ll develop a personal uniform from all this simplification and make better purchasing decisions about what I really need.
 Who knows, I might even make a start on tidying my home office next…

 #3.
 Focus on one cause.
 Fashion’s impact is wide-reaching.
 When it comes to ethics, fashion advocates rally around one of three main causes – people, animals or earth.
 Covering the entire span of ethical fashion is not only impossible, but it doesn’t give me the ability to become an expert in any field.
 Not to mention, these causes are often at odds with each other.
 Take, for instance, animal rights advocates’ conflict with environmentalists over vegan leather.
 Because of this, I’ve resolved to narrow my focus on one ethical fashion cause – sustainability and environmentalism.
 This year more of my writing will cover green fashion, sustainable business, and new eco brands.

 As I embark on this journey to adapt my wardrobe to an ethical lifestyle, I can help you too.
-I like partners.
 I also like sharing advice.
 If you want an accountability partner for your resolutions or advice on how to create a more ethical wardrobe visit my revamping your wardrobe drop me a line via my services page to learn about styling or contact me.